-- Coaches observe the letter and intent of the rules of the sport and insist that athletes and teams under their direction do the same.
+- Coaches observe the letter and intent of the rules of the sport, and insist that student-athletes and staff under their direction do the same.

-> - Coaches have a primary concern for the health, safety and personal welfare of each athlete.
-The athlete's education is also held foremost.
+- Coaches have a primary concern for the health, safety and personal welfare of each student-athlete.

-> - Coaches perform their duties on the basis of careful preparation, ensuring that their instruction is current and accurate.
+- Coaches perform their duties on the basis of careful preparation, ensuring that their instruction is current and accurate.
 They use practices for which they are qualified and continually acquire new knowledge and skills.

 - Coaches accurately represent the competence, training and experience of themselves and their colleagues.